About Malaysia & Singapore Travel

 This tropical island nation is an ideal place to end any journey to Asia.

 Day 10: Singapore

-Singapore’s dynamic character is seen in sleek skyscrapers and pockets of traditional neighborhoods, including Chinatown and Little India.
+Singapore’s dynamic personality is seen in its sleek skyscrapers, gardens and pockets of traditional neighborhoods, including Chinatown and Little India.

 Custom Travel Options

 Cameron Highlands (3 days)

 Cool highland retreat is ideal for growing strawberries, roses, vegetables and teas.
 Here, too, is the Brinchang Hindu Temple.

 Malaysia’s once-colonial city is the capital of Sarawak, and nearby is Semonggok Wildlife Rehabilitation Centre.

 Land price, per person, double occupancy: From US$400 per person per day.